Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Toxic hepatitis: treatment

-Toxic hepatitis is a chronic or acute illness liver, which develops as a result of the penetration of chemical or other toxic substances into the body, toxic effects them to liver cells, accompanied by a cell tumor and their death, and manifested by progressive jaundice, pain in the hypochondrium and an increase in the size of the liver.
+Toxic hepatitis is a chronic or acute illness liver, which develops as a result of the penetration of chemical or other toxic substances into the body, toxic effects them on liver cells, accompanied by cell tumor and their death, and manifested by progressive jaundice, pain in the hypochondrium and an increase in the size of the liver.

 Causes and treatment of toxic hepatitis

-Through the body, poisons can also enter the bloodstream and then the liver.
-Getting into the blood, some liver poisons have a direct effect on liver cells disrupting her life and work.
+Through the body, poisons can also enter the bloodstream and then into the liver.
+Getting into the blood, some liver poisons have a direct effect on liver cells, disrupting her life and work.
 Some types of poisons also disrupt blood circulation in the vessels that feed the liver, which leads to a lack of oxygen in the cells and their death, with further disruption of the liver.

 Liver poisons have different origins